thecodeholic/lobibox/README.md

 ### Installation and dependecies

-Lobibox is only depended only on jQuery.
+Lobibox is only depended on jQuery.

 #### 1. Include necessary css/js files